Tensor-based quantum phase difference estimation for large-scale demonstration: Conclusions and outlook

 \section{Conclusions and outlook}

 We have proposed a gate-efficient and noise-robust quantum phase estimation-type algorithm based on unitary compression by tensor networks.
 We applied the algorithm to a one-dimensional Hubbard model and confirmed its effectiveness on a real superconducting device, utilizing an error suppression module, with circuits up to 33 qubits including one ancilla qubit.
 Furthermore, for the calculation of chemical models, we proposed a procedure to convert the model composed of molecular orbitals into a one-dimensional model by orbital localization and reordering, achieving over 40\% improvement in the error metric.
-Based on these results, it has been demonstrated that QPE, which had previously been validated only in toy models with a small number of qubits, can be executed at a scale comparable to the limits of classical computation.
+Based on these results, it has been demonstrated that QPE, which had previously been validated only in toy models with a small number of qubits, can be executed at a scale comparable to the classical computational limit of FCI, where the current limit is around 40 qubits, depending on the computing environment~\cite{Sun2020-sa, Gao2024-aw}.

 The next step is to tackle tasks that are completely infeasible for classical computation, thereby achieving the so-called quantum advantage.
 The most critical challenge is an improvement of estimation to achieve chemical accuracy.
 A deeper MPO improves accuracy, but in general, the computational cost increases exponentially with depth.
 Since our unitary compression can be extended to tensor networks other than MPO, tensor networks that account for non-linearity in device connectivity --- for example heavy hex on IBM devices~\cite{Kim2023-xg} or two-dimensional grids on Google devices~\cite{Arute2019-hj}.
 In the case of ion- or atom-trapped hardware, physical constraints on the transport of the particles would influence the optimal tensor structure for the algorithm.
 Alternatively, integrating quantum-classical hybrid-optimized circuit to $U_{\mathrm{prep}}$ can improve accuracy~\cite{Dborin2022-mh, Nakaji2024-ud, Peruzzo2014-kp}.
 Additionally, exploring the use of partially error-corrected devices anticipated in the near future could further advance the feasibility of our approach.